 Can we prove that this ad worked?
 What does the data from previous campaigns say?
 What worked and how can we do it again?
-These are all valid and relevant questions, but they also bear the risk that you will only look backwards and not dare to try anything new.
-There is also a risk of a false sense of accomplishment when you look at social shares, clicks and likes and mistake them for true engagement.
-Getting stuck at the top of the funnel -because this is the easiest part to quantify – could mean that you miss out on new ways of connecting with your customers.
+These are all valid and relevant questions, but they also bear the risk that you will only look backward and not dare to try anything new.
+There is also a risk of a false sense of accomplishment.
+When you look only at social shares, clicks and likes and mistake them for true engagement.
+Getting stuck at the top of the funnel – because this is the easiest part to quantify – could mean that you miss out on new ways of connecting with your customers.
 Essentially, quantifiable validation is a good way to make decisions, but it is not the only one, and perhaps not even the best one.

 2. Data is a creativity-killer.

 If gut feeling always has to step back for “cold hard facts”, this could imply a decrease in original ideas.
 It could also mean that you end up doing exactly the same thing as your competitors because their data – mined from the same caves – has told them to implement the same strategy as you.
 At the end of the day, data is not creative and it cannot make the imaginative leaps that the human mind can.
 Nor can it interpret, compare and contrast, make judgments, give context or tell stories around the results it produces.
 This all has to be done by humans and it all has to involve creativity and imaginative thinking.